inseri-swiss/inseri-core-wp/docs/blocks/javascript.md

 # JavaScript Code

-It allows to run JavaScript code in the browser.
+It allows to run JavaScript code in a separate  web worker.
+It is therefore ideal for performing heavy computations in the background.

 This block allows multiple inputs and outputs.
 This makes it interesting to tie the behaviors of different blocks together.